alessiopremoli/vba_calculate_days_without_overlaps/README.md

-**BASIC VB FUNCTIONALITIES**
+**Calculate Days Without Overlaps**

-calculateDaysWithoutOverlaps
+A vba / vd function `calculateDaysWithoutOverlaps`:

-- function to be injected in vba applications
+- to be injected in vba applications
-- recive in input a selection of cells (2 columns) containing dates, orders them and calcutate the dinterval days without overlaps
+- recive in input a selection of cells (2 columns) containing dates, orders them and calcutate the number of days without overlaps